Endometrial Cancer

 Pelvic exam

-During a pelvic exam, a physician will examine your vagina and cervix.
-The physician will also feel your uterus and ovaries to check for growths or tender spots.
+During a pelvic exam, a physician examines the vagina and cervix.
+The physician will also feel the uterus and ovaries to check for growths or tender spots.

 Endometrial biopsy

-The physician may use a thin tube and a small brush to take a sample of your endometrium.
-This tissue sample will then be examined under a microscope in a laboratory to see if there are cancer cells present.
+The physician may use a thin tube and a small brush to take a sample of the endometrium.
+This tissue sample is examined under a microscope in a laboratory to check for cancer cells.

 Medical imaging

 A transvaginal ultrasound is often used to help diagnose endometrial cancer.
-During the ultrasound, a probe is inserted into your vagina to examine your uterus and ovaries.
-Other imaging tests such as a computed tomography (CT) scan, magnetic resonance imaging (MRI) and X-ray may also be used.
+During the ultrasound, a probe is inserted into the vagina to examine the uterus and ovaries.
+Other imaging tests, such as a computed tomography (CT), magnetic resonance imaging (MRI) and X-ray may also be used.

 Pap test